CLPeterson/DurableCorrectness/README.md

 TransMap with 16 threads, test size is 100, transaction size is 4 operations, key range is 1000, insert percent is 50, and delete percent is 25 with verbose flag: <br />
 `./src/trans 3 16 100 4 1000 50 25 -v` <br />

+## Run Small Examples for Romulus:
+TransList with 16 threads, test size is 100, transaction size is 4 operations, key range is 1000, insert percent is 50, and delete percent is 25 with verbose flag: <br />
+`./src/transRomulus 0 16 100 4 1000 50 25 -v` <br />

+TransSkip with 16 threads, test size is 100, transaction size is 4 operations, key range is 1000, insert percent is 50, and delete percent is 25 with verbose flag: <br />
+`./src/transRomulus 1 16 100 4 1000 50 25 -v` <br />

+TransMDList with 16 threads, test size is 100, transaction size is 4 operations, key range is 1000, insert percent is 50, and delete percent is 25 with verbose flag: <br />
+`./src/transRomulus 2 16 100 4 1000 50 25 -v` <br />

+TransMap with 16 threads, test size is 100, transaction size is 4 operations, key range is 1000, insert percent is 50, and delete percent is 25 with verbose flag: <br />
+`./src/transRomulus 3 16 100 4 1000 50 25 -v` <br />

+## Run Small Examples for OneFile:
+TransList with 16 threads, test size is 100, transaction size is 4 operations, key range is 1000, insert percent is 50, and delete percent is 25 with verbose flag: <br />
+`./src/transOneFile 0 16 100 4 1000 50 25 -v` <br />

+TransSkip with 16 threads, test size is 100, transaction size is 4 operations, key range is 1000, insert percent is 50, and delete percent is 25 with verbose flag: <br />
+`./src/transOneFile 1 16 100 4 1000 50 25 -v` <br />

+TransMDList with 16 threads, test size is 100, transaction size is 4 operations, key range is 1000, insert percent is 50, and delete percent is 25 with verbose flag: <br />
+`./src/transOneFile 2 16 100 4 1000 50 25 -v` <br />

+TransMap with 16 threads, test size is 100, transaction size is 4 operations, key range is 1000, insert percent is 50, and delete percent is 25 with verbose flag: <br />
+`./src/transOneFile 3 16 100 4 1000 50 25 -v` <br />

 ## Replicate the Results of the Paper:
 Build Scripts: <br />